benabed/clik/readme.md

 	waf configure --install_all_deps [OPTIONS]

-asks the tool to *try* to install all of the absent prerequisites.
+asks the tool to *try* to install all of the absent prerequisites (cfitsio, numpy, pyfits and cython).

+Note that the URL and names of the packages are defined in the file `clik_extra_env` that can be modified to point to future version of the external packages.

 ##### Changing the install path